Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Cosmological Evolution and Phenomenology

-where $\sigma_{\rm limit}(M_{S_i})$ denotes the single-component 90\% C.L.\ upper limit at mass $M_{S_i}$.
-In our setup, $\sigma_{S_i}^{\rm SI}$ is always negligible in the FIMP regime, so direct detection effectively constrains only the WIMP component.
+where \(\sigma_{\rm limit}(M_{S_i})\) is the single-component 90\% C.L. upper limit at mass \(M_{S_i}\).
+In the FIMP-like regimes considered below, the Higgs-portal coupling of the feebly interacting component is extremely small, so its contribution to the direct-detection rate is negligible.
+Direct detection therefore mainly constrains the WIMP-like component.

+The relic-fraction rescaling in Eq.~\eqref{eq:SIDirectDetecExc} does not generically remove Higgs-portal direct-detection constraints.
+For a thermal Higgs-portal component away from resonances, thresholds, or additional depletion channels, the same portal coupling controls both the freeze-out annihilation rate and the SI scattering cross section.
+Parametrically,

+so that \(\xi_i\sigma_i^{\rm SI}\) is not arbitrarily reduced by increasing the portal coupling.
+The WIMP-like component in the mixed scenarios therefore remains subject to the usual Higgs-portal correlation between freeze-out and direct detection.
+Viable thermal points are expected mainly near the Higgs resonance or in regions where additional dark-sector processes modify the standard freeze-out evolution.

-For completeness, we comment on indirect-detection searches.
-We do not impose indirect-detection constraints in this work.
-In the FIMP regime, present-day annihilation signals are negligible due to the suppressed portal interactions.
-For the WIMP component, current limits are typically presented for annihilation into purely SM final states such as $b\bar b$, $W^+W^-$, or $ZZ$.
-In the $\mathbb{Z}_4$ scalar setup, however, the dominant (semi-)annihilation channels involve final states containing a Higgs boson and a dark scalar (e.g.\ $h+S_B$), so a reliable application of existing searches would require a dedicated recast.
-We therefore leave indirect-detection bounds for future work.
+For completeness, we do not impose indirect-detection constraints in this work.
+In the FIMP-like regimes, present-day signals are negligible because of the feeble portal interactions.
+For a WIMP-like subcomponent, annihilation rates into SM final states are suppressed by the square of its local density fraction, $\xi_i^2$.
+In addition, semi-annihilation channels such as $S_A S_A\to S_B h$ may contribute when kinematically open.
+Since the resulting spectra depend on the mass hierarchy, branching fractions, and relic-density fractions, they are not directly described by the standard single-component limits.
+A dedicated recast would therefore be required, which we leave for future work.